Priddis Millarville Fair

 about the fair

 The Fair Book has all the information you need as an exhibitor at the Fair.
-The 2024 book will be available online and in print in May.
+The 2024 book is available online and will be printed in May.

 NOTE: Anyone can exhibit but you must pre-register.
 The online registration link will be posted here.